nackerley/curds2/README.md

 ### Factory support

 This module supports row factory classes similar to those of the sqlite3 (among others) implementation of the DBAPI.
 Instances of a Cursor or Connection have a attribute called `row_factory`.
 Setting this attribute to a special class constuctor which has the format: `GenericRowFactory(cursor, row)` allows for the custom building of rows.
 The default row returned by the `fetch*` methods is the standard `tuple`.
-Currently this module has three pre-defined row facotry classes:
+Currently this module has three pre-defined row factory classes:
 * NamedTupleRow - Rows of python namedtuples with attribute-style access to each item.
 * OrderedDictRow - Rows of python OrderedDict instances.
 * UTCOrdDictRow - Identical to OrderedDictRow, with any field comparing to 'dbTIME' converted to an ObsPy UTCDateTime object.